vapolia/Svg-Samples/README.md

         />
 ```

-You can discover the full name of an embedded resource by opening your assembly (.dll in your bin folder) in the free tool `Telerik JustDecompile`.
+You can discover the full name of an embedded resource by opening your assembly (.dll in your bin folder) with the free tool `Telerik JustDecompile`.

 [![image.png](https://i.postimg.cc/8cT3hbPM/image.png)](https://postimg.cc/jwkZTPfS)

-Another common error is setting the `ImageSource` of a `Button` in a style or in a trigger.
-Instead you must set the `Image` property.
+Another common mistake is setting the `ImageSource` of a `Button` in a style or trigger.
+Instead, you must set the `Image` property.

 ```xml
 <Style x:Key="FAB" TargetType="Button">